8 Best Practices to Manage SaaS Sprawl

 Regular SaaS audits are crucial to managing SaaS sprawl and ensuring the efficient use of cloud-based software.
 These audits allow organizations to regularly assess and review their software and ensure it is still relevant and necessary.

 Audits can help identify duplicate, redundant, and free apps cluttering your SaaS stack.
-By eliminating these redundancies, you can get rid of SaaS sprawl.
+By eliminating these redundancies, you can eliminate SaaS sprawl.

 4. Use a SaaS management tool